HOME| BIO| CONTACT| INSTRUCTION| FAQ|TACTICS|SHEATH|CIPHER|HUMOR|FICTION

 The cards are labeled "marksman," "sharpshooter," "expert" or "master."
 I recommend that you omit the expert- and master-level cards from the pack until you have gotten the hang of the Aguilar System for Medium-Range Sniping.
 Then add the expert-level cards to your pack.
 Do not add the master-level cards unless you actually are a master shot, as determined by the military or the NRA.
 There is no point memorizing holdover and windage for targets that you do not have the skill to hit.

-Q: You say that the Aguilar system works for any "non-magnum bolt-action deer rifle larger than .22 caliber."
+Q: You say that the Aguilar system works for any "non-magnum bolt-action or semi-automatic deer rifle larger than .22 caliber."
 That description includes a lot of different rifles.
 Don't they all have unique ballistics?
 Which one do you recommend?

 A: